 When selecting antennas, look for a high axial ratio (as close to 1.0 as possible), which determines how well it reduces multipath interference and prevent signal loss due to polarization.
 See my FPV antenna guide for product recommendations: https://oscarliang.com/best-fpv-antenna/

 With the right setup, 5.8GHz analog is excellent for long-range flights.
-It’s possible to achieve over 1km with just a 25mW VTX using the right antenna—imagine the range possible with a higher power VTX!
-For instance, quadrupling output power can double your range.
+It’s possible to achieve over 1km with just a 25mW VTX using the right antenna—imagine the range possible with a higher power VTX – quadrupling output power can double your range.
 In this post, I explain how to estimate range by converting VTX power into dB: https://oscarliang.com/calculate-fpv-range/

 Radio Control Link For Long Range

-I have used both systems, and I prefer ExpressLRS because it is more budget-friendly, and the receiver antennas are smaller.
+I have used both systems extensively, and I prefer ExpressLRS 2.4GHz because it is more budget-friendly, and the receiver antennas are smaller.
 Additionally, there is a vast selection of hardware and brands to choose from, which is another significant advantage.
 Take a look at my tutorial on how to get into ExpressLRS: https://oscarliang.com/setup-expresslrs-2-4ghz/

-Crossfire, on the other hand, is easier to use and a more mature system.
-However, it has slightly higher latency and lower packet rates than ExpressLRS, making it somewhat less versatile.
+Crossfire, on the other hand, is more beginner friendly and simpler to use.
+However, it has slightly higher latency and lower packet rates than ExpressLRS 2.4GHz, and fewer options, making it somewhat less versatile.
+Also considerably more expensive, which adds up quickly if you have multiple models.
 If you don’t mind paying more, it’s still a good contender for long range: https://oscarliang.com/crossfire-betaflight/

 Further Reading: Learn about what makes a good radio transmitters for FPV Drones